Adam-Costigan-Dooley/VirtualWargame/Assets/README.md

 ## Verification Method
-- The APK was verified using Unity’s Device Simulator.
+- The APK was verified using Unity’s Device Simulator on a Samsung Galaxy S10 5G and profiler.
-- `CAinformation` contains images and documents showcasing the splash and main menu within the simulated phone frame + records build metadata and verification notes.
+- `CAinformation` contains images and documents showcasing the splash and main menu within the simulated phone frame +  build profile data.

 ## Build Steps
 1. Open project in Unity 6.2.